Curriculum

 Health & PE

-Bayswater North has a comprehensive Physical Education program that aims to develop the students’ skills, fitness and knowledge.
-Areas covered throughout the year include athletics, cross country, basketball, fundamental motor skills, ball handling, major and minor games, swimming and water safety, fitness, interschool sports and bike education.
-All students receive one hour PE session per week and students in grade 3 & 4 and 5 & 6 have an extra hour of sport.
-Lessons are predominantly game sense based and have an emphasis upon teaching the correct technique, rules and developing knowledge, teamwork and leadership progressively from Prep through to Grade Six.
+Bayswater North PS has a comprehensive Physical Education program that aims to develop the students’ skills, fitness and knowledge.
+Areas covered throughout the year include athletics, cross country, basketball, fundamental motor skills, ball handling, major and minor games, swimming and water safety, fitness, interschool sports, gold tennis and soccer.
+All students participate in a one hour PE session per week while students in grade 3 & 4 and 5 & 6 are allocated extra time for house and interschool sports.
+Lessons are predominantly game sense based and have an emphasis upon building students’ enjoyment of movement, activity and sport.

 Athletics

-The athletics program for Grade 3, 4, 5 and 6 students culminates in the Ringwood District Athletics Carnival.
-The students have the opportunity to try out for a number of different events including triple jump, long jump, high jump, shot put, discus, hurdles and sprints during class time.
-A squad of students is selected for each track and field event from these trials.
-Training is also conducted during lunch times to compliment the work done in class.
-After the district carnival, students are given the opportunity to go on to Division, Regional and State level.
+The athletics program runs throughout Term 1 and culminates in the BNPS House Athletics Carnival.
+Students have the opportunity to try out for a number of different events including triple jump, long jump, high jump, shot put, discus, hurdles and sprints during class time.
+In term 3 our senior athletics team is selected with students then given the chance to progress through the School Sport Victoria pathway of District, Division, Regional and State levels of competition.

 Fundamental Motor Skills